Layakishorereddy11/Data-Structures-Java/graphs_dlkr/Some_imp_formats.md

   - **Prim's Algorithm**: Build the MST by starting from any node and expanding the tree one edge at a time.
   - **Kruskal's Algorithm**: Build the MST by sorting all edges and adding them one by one, ensuring no cycles are formed.

+- **Dijkstra**: Works on both directed and undirected graph with non-negative edge weights, Greedy approach -**Bellman Ford**: Works on both directed and undirected graph with non-negative edge weights as well as directed graph with negative edge weights as long as no negative cycles are present, Dynamic Programming approach
 ### AdjacencyList:

 #### Min Cost to Connect Points